-Chapter readings are worth a maximum of 200 points toward your final grade, according to the number of pages you read in each chapter by each chapter due date, one point per page.
+Chapter readings are very important, and are worth (a maximum of) 200 points toward your final grade, according to the number of pages you read in each chapter by each chapter due date, one point per page.
 There are 266 total assigned pages.
-(The other 66 pages are "safety net" in case you miss part of some other reading.)

-We will cover the following chapters of the textbook.
+(The other 66 pages are "safety net" in case you miss the deadline on some part of the readings.)
+We will talk about the following chapters of the textbook.
 For each chapter a date is specified.
 That is the date by which you must read the chapter to get the points.
-(If you do not read it until later, you probably get knowledge, but you get no points.)
+(If you do not read it until later, you probably get knowledge, but you may get no points.)

 If for some reason you are still less than 200 points by the end of the semester, you can make up points by watching TestOut videos.
 Each Networking video you watch completely is worth (min/5) points, rounded up.
 So, for example, if a video is 3 minutes long, it is worth 1 point.
 If it is 6 minutes long, it is worth 2 points.
 If it is 9 minutes long, it is still worth 2 points.
-To get these points, you
+To get these points, you must report your watching to Bro Colton in writing (email is okay, but verify that I got it) by the last day of class.